tstahlhut/CPP/Readme.md

 	note: unimplemented pure virtual method 'makeSound' in 'AAnimal' virtual void    makeSound( void ) const = 0;

+Note: Any derived class that does not implement the makeSound() function, will itself become an abstract class.
+Thise classes who implement it, are called **concrete classes**.
+This means that we can create object instances of that class.

 ## Additional Notes

 For style, see: https://google.github.io/styleguide/cppguide.html